 A homemade Pumpkin Spice Frappuccino would go wonderful with your pumpkin coffee cake.
 PS: my version saves you a ton of calories!

 Lover of coffee cakes?
-Try these recipes next!
+Try my Super-Crumb Coffee Cake next!

 Use the rest of your pumpkin can in any of these recipes.